 – 157th orbital launch attempt in 2022

-The China Aerospace Science Corporation (CASC) successfully launch its cargo resupply mission, the Tianzhou-5, to the Tiangong-3 Space Station, currently under construction in low Earth orbit (LEO).
-The Long March 7 rocket lifted off from LC-201, Wenchang Satellite Launch Center, in China.
+The China Aerospace Science Corporation (CASC) will launch its cargo resupply mission, the Tianzhou-5, to the Tiangong-3 Space Station, currently under construction in low Earth orbit (LEO).
+The Long March 7 rocket is scheduled to launch from LC-201, Wenchang Satellite Launch Center, in China.

 The Tianzhou-5 mission is the fourth cargo resupply mission to the Tianhe Core Crew module (CCM) of China’s developing Tiangong-3 Space Station.
 The first cargo resupply mission was successfully launched on May 29, 2021.

-The Tianzhou-5 mission delivered supplies for the upcoming Shenzhou-15 crewed mission, which is currently planned to launch in November.
-It also provided the Tianhe CCM with enough propellant to maintain its orbital altitude.
-In addition, the Tianzhou-5 mission carried five experiments and five CubeSats, including the Macao Student Science Satellite No.1 developed by CASC, the Sheng Xi Jishu Yanzheng Lianxing payload, and the Zhixing-3A SAR satellite.
+The mission will deliver supplies for the upcoming Shenzhou-15 crewed mission, which is currently planned to launch in November.
+It will also provide the Tianhe CCM with enough propellant to maintain its orbital altitude.
+The spacecraft is expected to dock with the Tiangong-3 Space Station within 24 hours of launch.

 The Tianzhou Spacecraft